-Cefalù is one of the most visited place in Sicily.
-Its tiny size does not stop thousands of tourists from visiting it every day during the summer months.
+Cefalù is one of the most visited places in Sicily.
+Its tiny size does not keep thousands of tourists from visiting it every day during the summer months.

-The truth is that at first, I didn’t want to spend a day of our Sicily road trip in Cefalù, because I thought that in the middle of summer the amount of tourists was going to let me enjoy the city.
-However, we not only managed to dodge the masses, but we managed to discover secret corners where we could get lost.
+The truth is that at first, I didn’t want to spend a day of our Sicily road trip in Cefalù, because I thought that in the middle of summer the crowd would not let me enjoy the city.
+However, we did not only manage to dodge the masses, but we also discovered secret corners where we could get lost and be by ourselves.

 WHERE TO PARK IN CEFALÙ